albertony/wslkit/README.md

 a unique name and disk file location.

 The installation method of importing the root filesystem archive, are also used to include support for some additional images.
-The official Alpine "minimal root filesystem" archives are published on [alpinelinux.org](https://alpinelinux.org/downloads/), and Arch Linux "bootstrap" distributions on [archlinux.org](https://archive.archlinux.org/iso/).
+For example the official Alpine "minimal root filesystem" archives are published on [alpinelinux.org](https://alpinelinux.org/downloads/), and Arch Linux "bootstrap" distributions on [archlinux.org](https://archive.archlinux.org/iso/).
 Both of these are supported by the PowerShell script; it will download the